jdlc105/Must-read-papers-and-continuous-tracking-on-Graph-Neural-Network-GNN-progress/README.md

 Contributed by Allen Bluce (Bentian Li) and Anne Bluce (Yunxia Lin), If there is something wrong or GNN-related issue, welcome to send email (Address: jdlc105@qq.com, lbtjackbluce@gmail.com).

-***Technology Keyword: Graph Neural Network, Graph convolutional network, Graph network, Graph attention network, Graph auto-encoder,...***
+***Technology Keyword: Graph Neural Network, Graph convolutional network, Graph network, Graph attention network, Graph auto-encoder, Graph convolutional reinforcement learning, Graph capsule neural network....***

 ***GNN and its variants are an emerging and powerful neural network approach.
 Its application is no longer limited to the original field.
 It has flourished in many other areas, such as Data Visualization, Image Processing, NLP, Recommendation System, Computer Vision, Bioinformatics, Chemical informatics, Drug Development and Discovery, Smart Transportation.***